amigavision/AmigaVision/content/distro/ReadMe.md

 In the `[Options]` menu of the launcher you can choose between a few alternative quit key options if the `DEL` key doesn't work for you.
 If set, it will override the preconfigured default Quit key.
 The active Quit key is displayed on the splash screen shown when a game is loading.

+The reason for this is that most games run in a WHDLoad container (think "virtualization"), and cannot write the save data to disk outside the container until you explicitly exit the game.

 ## Upgrading

 When upgrading AmigaVision from a previous release (on any platform), we always recommend following the instructions for doing a clean install and **only** keep your `Saves.hdf` hard drive image, which is where your game saves are stored.

-We often make important changes to the configuration files, `MiSTer.ini`and other included files, so the only way to ensure that you can use the new version properly and get the new capabilities (examples from previous releases: 5×PAL Dynamic Scaling, CD32 support on MiSTer, etc.) is to do a clean install of everything, every time.
+We often make important changes to the configuration files, `MiSTer.ini` and other included files, so the only way to ensure that you can use the new version properly and get the new capabilities (examples from previous releases: 5×PAL Dynamic Scaling, CD32 support on MiSTer, etc.) is to do a clean install of everything, every time.

 Follow the instructions for your platform below.